johanna-oncken/Marketing-Analytics-DWH/README.md

 The dashboards enable:

-- **Campaign ranking and filtering** — sort by ROAS, CAC, CVR, and LTV:CAC across all 53 campaigns
+- **Campaign ranking and filtering** — sort by Revenue, ROAS, CPA, CVR across all 53 campaigns
-- **Attribution model comparison** — side-by-side first-touch, linear, and last-touch views per campaign
+- **Funnel-stage breakdown** — filterable funnel stage views (TOFU/MOFU/BOFU) per campaign and correct cost attribution at each stage
-- **Funnel-stage breakdown** — TOFU/MOFU/BOFU performance with correct cost attribution at each stage
+- **Channel filter logic** - By clicking a channel in one of the other visuals Campaign Drill-down gets filtered according to the selected parent channel
 - **Trend monitoring** — monthly performance tracking to identify saturation and intervention signals

 Campaign-level analysis is positioned as a tactical tool, not a parallel narrative.
 Where individual campaigns illustrate strategic patterns (e.g., Winter_Sale_2024 #21 as the top LTV:CAC performer, or the divergent trajectories of Flash_Sale_Weekend #44 vs. #17), they are referenced in the analysis above as supporting evidence.